C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 Block all family sharing kick reason configurable.

 Extra Ban Checks on accounts that connect to the server, If their IP is not banned but their SteamID is then their IP will be banned too for what ever length their current ban is.
-This feature will only work if the Banning users by IP address feature is also enabled.
 (Default : TRUE)

 Informative Ban Message makes the default ULX ban message pretty and useful to the player reading it.
 (Default : TRUE)